 How easy are warranty transfers for solar owners who are selling their homes?

 Upon buying a solar system, open up with your solar installation company and ask them to explain your warranty clearly.
-Ask about the manufacturer warranty process and what that looks like when transferring the ownership of the solar system and the warranty agreement.
+Ask about the manufacturer’s warranty process and what that looks like when transferring ownership of the solar system and the warranty agreement.
 The answers will be a different process if you own versus lease.

 What are the restrictions on warranty transfers?